-Ayurveda is a form of alternative medicine that emanates fromIndiaand has been practised for millennia.
+Ayurveda is a form of alternative medicine that emanates from India and has been practiced for millennia.
 A lot of the remedies that Ayurvedic practitioners have used are derived from the principle that what you eat can affect your overall health.

 Keep Heart in Good Shape

 Well, the heart also needs to be in balance to stay healthy.
 As well as dietary considerations, exercise, stress and other emotional issues also have to be in a harmonious state to keep your heart in the best shape possible.

 Some have a big appetite and can digest food quickly (classed as Pitta dosha trait in Ayurveda); some have a small appetite and can suffer from digestive disorders (a Vata dosha trait); and then there are those that have a large appetite but their bodies metabolize food slowly (a Kapha dosha trait).
-If you are not aware of which type of people you maybe, try this Ayurveda test.
+If you are not aware of which type of people you may be, try this Ayurveda test.

-The important thing you should take from this is that being aware of what your body needs is critical for maintaining a healthy heart.
+The important thing you should take from this is that being aware of what your body needs are critical for maintaining a healthy heart.
 Indeed, all of us can benefit from taking some basic steps in terms of our diet to making a significant difference in keeping our body and mind in harmony.